Involved Source Filesmap.go Package resolver defines APIs for name resolution in gRPC.

 SetDefaultScheme sets the default scheme that will be used.
 The default

-default scheme is "passthrough".
+scheme is initially set to "passthrough".

 NOTE: this function must only be called during initialization time (i.e. in